solidusio/edgeguides/getting-started/deployment.md

 ### Heroku

 {% hint style="warning" %}
-Heroku [does not support](https://devcenter.heroku.com/articles/sqlite3) the rails default database sqlite3.
+Heroku [does not support](https://devcenter.heroku.com/articles/sqlite3) the Rails default database Sqlite3.
 Heroku natively utilizes [PostgreSQL](https://www.postgresql.org/) and adaptively uses other [data storage services](https://elements.heroku.com/addons).
 {% endhint %}

 Deploying a Solidus store to [Heroku](https://heroku.com) is extremely simple.
 All you'll need is an active Heroku account and the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) on your machine.